JulioRaf4/JulioRaf4/README.md

 <div>
   <h3>Hi there, Julio Rafael here</h3>
   <hr>
   Greetings!
 I'm Julio Rafael, a 23-year-old professional currently working with Artificial Intelligence at Banese Bank.
-My favorite programming language is Python.
+My main lang are Python/Ts.
 I have a deep passion for problem-solving and enjoy contemplating ways to enhance the world around me.
 I'm Brazilian, from Sergipe, and I'm currently completing my degree in Computer Science.
 I already have a keen interest in specializing in the field of AI & Software Engineering.
   <br>
 </div>